Unemployment Rate Falls to 6.3%, Lowest Since September 2008

 The U.S. Bureau of Labor Statistics (USDL)reported total nonfarm payroll employment rose by 288,000, and the unemployment rate fell by 0.4 percentage points to 6.3% in April, the lowest since September 2008.

-The USDL said gains were widespread, led by job growth in professional and business services, retail trade, food services and drinking
+The USDL said gains were widespread, led by job growth in professional and business services, retail trade, food services and drinking places, and construction.

 In April, the number of unemployed reentrants and new entrants declined by 417,000 and 126,000, respectively.
 (Reentrants are persons who previously worked but were not in the labor force prior to beginning their job search, and new entrants are persons who have never worked.)
 The number of job losers and persons who completed temporary jobs decreased by 253,000 to 5.2 million, the USDL said.